 To interact with the nodes in the Lit Network, you will need to generate and present signatures.
-Currently, there are two ways to do this:
+Currently, there are three ways to do this:

 A wallet signature, also referred to as

 AuthSig, is a signature that proves you own a particular public key.
 Learn more about wallet signatures here.

 SessionSigs, are signatures that are scoped to specific capabilities and resources.
 For example, you can set up

 SessionSigs to permit only the encryption and decryption of data during a particular time frame.

 SessionSigs are designed to be ephemeral and limited in scope, allowing for fine-grained control and enabling secure, seamless interactions with any platform integrating Lit.
 Get started with